JayRugMan/Intermediate_JavaScript/README.md

 ___

 > **concurrent()**
 > A function that cunstructs two promises without using `await`.
-Both will need to fulfill before returning either.
+Both are run at the same time.
 ___